usergeek/canistergeek-ic-motoko/README.md

 Data can be collected in two ways: automatically and manually

 1. Manually by calling `collectCanisterMetrics` public method
-2. Automatically by calling `canistergeekMonitor.collectMetrics();` in each "update" method in the canister.
+2. Automatically by calling `canistergeekMonitor.collectMetrics();` in "update" methods in your canister to guarantee desired "Collect metrics" frequency.
+In some cases you may want to collect metrics in every "update" method to get the full picture in realtime and see how "update" methods influence canister price and capacity.

 #### Update calls